lewagon/dotfiles/05-Rails/05-Rails-WL-with-images/02-Watch-List-Images/README.md

 ### Image Upload

-We are getting our `movies` posters from our seeds and thanks to the Omdb API but one movie poster doesn't represent what an entire list is about, so the goal is to **add a picture** to the `List` model, so that each list will be better illustrated.
+We are getting our `movies` posters from our seeds and thanks to the [TMDB API](https://developers.themoviedb.org/3) but one movie poster doesn't represent what an entire list is about, so the goal is to **add a picture** to the `List` model, so that each list will be better illustrated.

 The user should be able to upload an image that will then be displayed on the `index` view of `List` as a thumbnail/cover.
 On the `show` view of a `List`, the same image should be displayed, but bigger, followed by the movies that have been saved to it!